PoisonNinja/Hackintosh/README.md

 # Introduction
 This repository is intended as a 'journal' for my Hackintosh desktop, so that in the future I can reproduce this if anything goes wrong.

-This guide is targeted for MacOS 10.3.2, although it should work for 10.3.x in general.
+This guide is targeted for MacOS 10.3.4, although it should work for 10.3.x in general.
 As I update my Hackintosh, I will update this guide to the latest.

 If you have a system similar to mine, feel free to use these instructions, but be aware of any changes that you need to make.
 The instructions are modified from [here](https://www.reddit.com/r/hackintosh/comments/68p1e2/ramblings_of_a_hackintosher_a_sorta_brief_vanilla/), so you may find it more useful than this system-specific guide.

 # Prequisites
 This guide is intended for systems with the following parts:
 * MSI Z170A Pro
-* GTX 1060
+* AMD RX 580 4GB
 * i7-6700
 * Crucial MX300
 * RNX-AC1900 (BCM4360)